dosandk/loader/readme.md

 ### Simple loader

-Loader increase counter when show method calls and decrease this counter when hide method called.
+Loader increase counter when show method called and decrease this counter when hide method called.

 Example: